The Jon Spencer Blues Explosion: Now I Got Worry (1996–1997)

 In May 1997, Controversial Negro was released.
 This was a promotional only live album issued on vinyl in the US, CD in the UK and it was officially released in Japan on CD with five additional tracks.
 The title for this album comes from the Public Enemy song "Burn Hollywood Burn" from their 1990 album Fear of a Black Planet.
-Towards the end of the track someone asks Flavor Flav the following question: "Now we're considering you for a part in our new production, how do you feel about playing a controversial Negro?".
-The artwork used on the promotional version along with the title Controversial Negro was originally intended for Now I Got Worry.

-In June 1997, they performed at the Tibetan Freedom Concert in New York City and a live version of "Blues X Man" was released on the accompanying triple CD album (which also featured Russell Simins performing with Cibo Matto).
+In June 1997, the band performed at the Tibetan Freedom Concert in New York City and a live version of "Blues X Man" was released on the accompanying triple CD album (which also featured Russell Simins performing with Cibo Matto).